 There are two situations where starting your repayment before the grace period ends might be beneficial to the borrower.
 The most common situation involves the borrower who is considering using the Public Service Loan Forgiveness (PSLF) to repay their student loans.
 The second situation would be for the borrower who is trying to avoid the additional interest charges on specific federal student loans.
 Depending on the type of loan, some of the student loan debt may have accrued interest during the grace period.

 To qualify for Public Service Loan Forgiveness (PSLF), the borrower must be a full-time employee of an approved employer or the government.
-In addition to the full-time employment, the person must make 120 on-time payments.
+In addition to full-time employment, the person must make 120 on-time payments.
 If you have begun your employment and plan on using one of the PSLF repayment methods, then starting the repayment before the grace period ends can be a good strategy.
-Starting right away allows the borrower to start accumulating their qualifying credits toward the 120 on time payment requirements.
+Starting right away allows the borrower to start accumulating their qualifying credits toward the 120 on-time payment requirements.
 If they use their full grace period, they lose those few months of credit.

 The Public Service Loan Forgiveness Program is available only to employees of: